 Shauna: Please do.

-John: And I’m going to suggest our listeners pray for you tonight as they go to bed and, uh, just lift your family up so you can be more effective and have that covering of the Holy Spirit behind you.
+John: And I’m gonna suggest our listeners pray for you tonight as they go to bed and, uh, just lift up your family so you can be more effective and have that covering of the holy spirit behind you.
+And have a great weekend, and plan to join us on Monday when we have the Christian comedy duo, The Skit Guys joining us, Tommy Woodard and Eddie James describing the importance of friendship in a man’s life.